kmonson/chrome_remote_tab_closer/README.md

 ------------------------

-With remote schooling being inevitable in our school district in the fall of 2020 I needed a way to *quickly and immediately* block and unblock websites in Chrome remotely.
+With remote schooling being inevitable in our school district in the fall of 2020 I needed a way to *quickly, immediately, and remotely* block and unblock websites in Chrome.
 Sites such as Youtube are necessary for schoolwork some of the time but are also a huge distraction.

 This is accomplished by opening Chrome with remote debugging enabled and